 The other three bridges, connecting Miramar to San Juan, exist as they are described in the book.
 (See photo below.)

-The photo above shows: (1) The two main bridges, connecting Miramar (in the background) with the island of San Juan.
+The photo above shows: (1) The two main bridges, connecting Miramar (in the background) with the island of San Juan (in the forefront).
 The bridge furthest to the right heads, one-way, towards Miramar, the one furthest to the left goes, one way, towards San Juan.
-(2) Barely visible, between the other two bridges and closest to the right hand bridge, is the old abandoned bridge that is no longer in use.
+(2) Barely visible, between the other two bridges and closer to the right hand bridge, is the old abandoned bridge that is no longer in use.

 The San Juan Yacht Club mentioned in the novel does not exist.
 However, it would be situated to the right of the bridge that heads towards Miramar, where the photo shows several moored boats.
 That is the actual location of El Club Nautico, San Juan's foremost yacht club and a long standing local institution.